CleanCut/bevy_template/README.md

+# NOTE: No longer maintained

+This repository has been archived in favor of [bevy_game_template](https://github.com/NiklasEi/bevy_game_template).
+Go use that. :wink:

+---

 # Bevy Template

 An opinionated [Bevy] project template with a configuration script to run for the more complex parts (like setting up the fast-compile setup).